EDUCBA

 BETWEEN in oracle output 2

-Explanation: The above two examples (without and with negation) clearly shows how Oracle BETWEEN operator filters the data based on range condition.
+Explanation: The above two examples (without and with negation) clearly shows how the Oracle BETWEEN operator filters the data based on range condition.

-Examples of BETWEEN Operator in Oracle
+Examples of BETWEEN Operators in Oracle

 Query: